-I see you, coaching friend/pro.
+I see you, my coaching friend.
 I know you’re hard at work changing the world one person (or group) at a time.
-You’re busy helping your customers set big goals and work towards crushing them in their work life, love life, and life life.
-I also know you can’t do any of this important work if customers can’t find you.
+You’re busy helping your clients set big goals and work towards crushing them in their work life, love life, and life life.
+I also know you can’t do any of this important work if those clients can’t find you. 🤷♀️

 That’s why successfully marketing yourself is key to building a thriving coaching business.
-And if part of your marketing strategy is creating an email marketing funnel for your coaching business, today we’re going to learn how!
+And if part of your marketing strategy is creating an email marketing funnel for your coaching business, I’d love to teach you how!

-(Oh, and if you’re just getting started as a coach, big congrats.
-You can snag my guide on how to start an online coaching business here.)
+(Sidenote: if you’re just getting started as a coach, big congrats.
+If you’re thinking a marketing funnel is a few steps ahead of your humble beginnings right now and you just need to know the basics for structuring your new business, you can snag my guide on how to start an online coaching business here.)

 Email marketing is truly the most reliable and effective way to reach potential customers.
 While social media is a wonderful tool, you don’t have any control over the platforms at the end of the day.
 Plus, the algorithms are constantly changing, and sometimes infuriatingly mysterious.
-When you build an email list, you can communicate directly with each and every subscriber, straight to their inbox.
+(And don’t even get me started about the times I’ve had my account impersonated on Instagram by hackers who used alllll of my photos and captions.
+Love you IG, don’t love the sleepless nights I’ve been through over you! 😘) When you build an email list, you can communicate directly with each and every subscriber through an automated email, straight to their inbox.
 Plus, click-through-rates are significantly higher in emails than in Facebook ads.

 In your emails, you’ll provide meaningful content that sounds like you—not some weird marketing robot.
-(Trust me, nobody cares what the marketing robot has to say, but people really want to hear from you.)
-A great email marketing strategy will get you fangirls and fanboys who can’t wait to read/watch/scroll everything you do, and nab your latest group offer, one-on-one online coaching session, or mastermind.
-In other words, you’ll turn potential customers into actual customers.
+(Trust me, nobody cares what the marketing robot has to say, but people really want to hear from Y-O-U.) A great email marketing strategy will earn you loyal fans who can’t wait to read/watch/scroll everything you do, including nab your latest group offer, one-on-one online coaching session, or mastermind.
+In other words, you’ll turn potential customers into paying customers.

 The four stages of a sales funnel are: